tsgates/arch-wiki-markdown/wiki/Lenovo_ThinkPad_X100e.md

 at time of initial writeup) was used.
 Many of the issues that the x100e faced with 2.6 kernels have been addressed as of kernel 2.6.35.
 There is no optical drive in the x100e so you’ll need to use a USB key or network boot.
-See Putting installation media on a USB key or the Beginners Guide for more details on booting off a USB key.
+See Putting installation media on a USB key or the Beginners' guide for more details on booting off a USB key.

 Installation Notes
 ------------------